randyhoffner/FSND-Proj-6/README.md

 ssh -i ~/.ssh/id_rsa grader@34.201.75.4 -p 2200
 ```
 ### Produces grader login: "grader@ip-172-26-15-127".
 Confirm that grader can sudo.
 ### 16. Disable root login by editing /etc/ssh/sshd_config .
-Change line that reads "PermitRootLogin yes" to "PermitRootLogin no", and uncomment the line "# PasswordAuthentication no".
+Change line that reads "PermitRootLogin prohibit-password" to "PermitRootLogin no", and make sure the line "PasswordAuthentication no" is not commented out.
 ### 17. Set instance to UTC
 ```
 sudo timedatectl set-timezone UTC